 1 teaspoon ground coriander

-- 1 tsp sea salt or kosher salt, or to taste
+1 teaspoon sea salt, or kosher salt, to taste

 If using raw couscous, cook it according to the package instructions.
 Couscous cooks very quickly, so this should take you less than ten minutes total.
 Quick tip: Cook your couscous in vegetable broth instead of water to maximize the flavor.

 Set your couscous aside and allow it to cool slightly before proceeding.
 It doesn't need to be completely cooled.
 That is, it's OK if it's still warm, but it shouldn't still be steaming hot.